 We will ski as if there were no tomorrow.
 Get ready!

 - Individual gear, transfers or snowmobiles.

-- Each group member taking part in the ski route is required to possess an at date license issued by the Mountaineering Federation valid in the Pyrenees.
+- It´s advisable to have the license issued by the Mountaineering Federation valid in the Pyrenees.

 - Freeriding is an extraordinary pass time but it involves risks.
 Each member of this journey takes full responsibility of what could happen.

 - The mountain guide reserves the right to modify the program depending on weather conditions, weather, group factor or any other cause that in his opinion may be decisive.